Can young children really understand science and how can we help them to discover and experiment?

 We all make sense of the world around us and our experiences by making connections to our existing theories and knowledge.
 It is these links that enable us to meaningfully organise information, make predictions and find ways to solve problems.
 Experiments have shown that as young as three months of age, children have already begun to make links and form categories.

 Before your child can communicate their ideas clearly with speech you can often see what they are exploring.
 One of the earlier things I remember clearly noticing my child repeatedly doing was banging objects together and my best guess was that she was interested in the different sounds she was able to make.
-I then read this article on functional play (link to article) which really resonated with me and helped explain my child’s current developmental stage.
+I then read this article on functional play which really resonated with me and helped explain my child’s current developmental stage.

 Developing their own theories